-International Standards are drafted in accordance with the rules given in the ISO/IEC Directives, Part 2.
+International Standards are drafted in accordance with the rules given in the ISO/IEC Directives, Part 2

-The main task of technical committees is to prepare International Standards.
-Draft International Standards adopted by the technical committees are circulated to the member bodies for voting.
-Publication as an International Standard requires approval by at least 75% of the member bodies casting a vote.
+The main task of the joint technical committee is to prepare International Standards.
+Draft International Standards adopted by the joint technical committee are circulated to national bodies for voting.
+Publication as an International Standard requires approval by at least 75 % of the national bodies casting a vote.